 4 Benefits of Marketing Analytics

-1. Better understanding your customers
+1. You get a better understanding your customers

 If you want to understand what truly makes your customers tick, marketing analytics can help you get inside their heads (or as close as possible without needing an MRI).
 Marketing analytics offers a 360-degree view of your customers by collecting as much data as possible, from their first contact with your business to their most recent purchase.
-Different ways of segmenting your customers, such as behavioral and demographic segmentation, can help you deliver the right messages to the right people.
+Different ways of segmenting your audience, such as behavioral and demographic segmentation, can help you deliver the right messages to the right people.

 Organizations that know more about their customers are more likely to keep their customers happy—and do better for themselves as well.
 According to McKinsey: “Companies that make extensive use of customer analytics are more likely to report outperforming their competitors on key performance metrics, whether profit, sales, sales growth, or return on investment.”